 Simple configuration: You can start doing work right away, without undergoing any complicated setup steps.

-Strong conventions: You are operating with strong directory structure and strong conventions, which provide the perfect groundwork for efficiently working with teams.
+Strong conventions: You are operating with a strong directory structure and strong conventions, which provide the perfect groundwork for efficiently working with teams.

-Auto-import: Nuxt.js will import your components utilizing smart-code splitting, while you are left free to allocate your time to writing code.
+Auto-import: Nuxt.js will import your components utilizing smart code splitting, while you are left free to allocate your time to writing code.

 Svelte

-Thirdly, Svelte contains significantly fewer tools, concepts and other doohickeys to learn compared to the other options available.
+Thirdly, Svelte contains significantly fewer tools, concepts, and other doohickeys to learn compared to the other options available.
 Rather, it closely follows the development model of HTML, CSS, and JavaScript, while also adding several extensions to HTML and JS.

 Some of the use cases of Svelte include: